The Mid-Autumn Festival or Moon Festival dates back over 3,000 years, to moon worshiping in the Shang Dynasty (1600–1046 BC).

 Sacrificing to moon has various names in different regions of China.
 It is called ‘worshiping the moon’ in Suzhou of Jiangsu Province, ‘thanking peace’ in Zhenjiang of Jiangsu Province, ‘paying respect to the moon palace’ in Zhenghe of Fujian Province, ‘making wishes to the moon’ in Zhongmou of Henan Province, and ‘worshiping moonlight’ in Sihui of Guangdong Province.

-The word “mid-autumn” first appeared in the Zhou Dynasty.
+The word 'mid-autumn' first appeared in Zhou Dynasty literature.
 During that time, worshiping the moon on the 15th night of the eighth month had spread to high officials and rich families.
 The practice entailed placing a large table in the middle of the yard under the moon, and they put offerings such as fruits and snacks on the table.

 The custom of offering sacrifices to the moon originates from worshiping the lunar goddess, and it was recorded that kings offered sacrifices to the moon in fall during the Western Zhou Dynasty (1045–770 BC).
-Sacrificing to the moon was very popular in the Song Dynasty, and has become a custom ever since.
+Sacrificing to the moon was very popular in the Song Dynasty (960–1279), and become a custom ever since.

-The sacrificial offerings include moon cakes, watermelons (pomelos in South China), apples, plums, grapes, and incense, of which moon cakes and watermelons (pomelos in the south) are essential.
+The sacrificial offerings include apples, plums, grapes, and incense, but mooncakes and watermelons (pomelos in the south) are essential.
 The watermelon’s (pomelo's) skin is sometimes sliced and opened up into a lotus shape when offered as a sacrifice.

 Appreciating the moon has been a custom since the Tang Dynasty (618–907).
 Not only the rich merchants and officials, but also the common citizens, began appreciating the moon together at that time.
 The rich merchants and officials held big parties in their big courts.
 They drank and appreciated the bright moon.
 Music and dances were also indispensable.
 The common citizens just prayed to the moon for a good harvest.

 In the early Tang Dynasty the day was officially celebrated as a traditional festival.
-It then became an established festival during the Song Dynasty (960–1279), and has become as popular as the Spring Festivalsince the Ming (1368–1644) and Qing (1368 - 1644) dynasties.
+It then became an established festival during the Song Dynasty (960–1279), and has become second in popularity to the Spring Festival since the Ming (1368–1644) and Qing (1644–1911) dynasties.